I am addicted to the remotely located Ningaloo coral reef at Cape Range National Park.

 I was distracted by the waiter until I was accosted by a man at the next table who was loudly calling out “Come and sit here!”

-It is the larger than life “Blue” mountain of a man from the pub and he is there with four younger people.
+It is the larger than life “Blue” mountain of a man from the pub and he was there with the four younger people.

 Resigned that this is the way of it in this restaurant in Exmouth — I do.

-I notice a couple of grey nomads sitting at the table behind “Blue” and they take a lively vicarious interest in what is happening.
+I notice a couple of grey nomads who are about my vintage sitting at the table behind “Blue” and they take a lively vicarious interest in what is happening.
 It is easy for them to follow the theme as “Blue” is joyous, loud and open with his speech.

 Upon sitting down I learn that “Blue’s” name is Walsey — this is because he comes from Wales.